 When designing ponds in your garden, build insect holes that invite insects to lay their eggs.
 It makes it easier for frogs and toads to catch and devour these insects.

 Birds such as chimney swifts, barn, and purple martins eat flies and mosquitoes.
 You can attract these birds in your garden by placing birds nesting boxes and feeders.

 In ponds or other standing water sources, you can release fish that feeds on mosquito larva.
 Fish like goldfish, guppies, and Gambusia affinis are very efficient in eating mosquito larvae.

 If you live in the countryside, then you can maintain your garden as bats friendly.
-Bats are very vigorous feeders and can consume up to their body weight of insects each night.
+Bats are very vigorous feeders and can consume up to the bodyweight of insects each night.

 Best of all, bats feed at night so they can work while you sleep.
-You can put bat house on tall trees to make them safe hiding spots for bats in the day time.
+You can put bat houses on tall trees to make them safe hiding spots for bats in the daytime.

 The red-ear slider turtles are suitable for mosquito control as it feeds on mosquito larvae.